rxdu/jekyll_archive/resume/index.markdown

 * **Programming**: C/C++, Robot Operating System (ROS), OpenCV, PCL, wxWidgets, Qt
 * **Microcontroller**: Freescale S12/S12X, AVR, STM32F, ARM7

 I'm familiar with development in both Windows and Linux.
 A lot of my project development work is done in Ubuntu with C++ and ROS.
-I'm comfortable with using open-source tools to do embedded development, such as Eclipse and GNU Toolschains.
-I use Git a lot to manage both my personal projects and projects collaborating with others.
+I'm comfortable with using open-source tools to do embedded development, such as Eclipse and GNU Toolchains.
+I use Git a lot to manage both my personal projects and lab projects collaborating with others.

 <a name="RATA"></a>